dcunited001/dcunited001.github.io/_posts/2019-04-16-fear-is-the-mind-killer.md

 (e.g. an individual adapting to its perception of group affinities, which is more efficient, given complexity/availability of information).

+### &oplus; Pleasure and Pain

+- moving towards/away from objects of affinity/aversion.
+  - pleasure and pain do not extend themselves well to higher-order fields/dynamics because to the brain/mind the lower-level (conceptions of) pleasure/pain are prioritized in one's experience of consciousness.
+  - therefore, conscious agents whose socialphysical motion is driven by the pleasure/pain fields may tend become stuck in local minima of pleasure/pain.
+    - TODO (find) in ethics, Aristotle says people must overcome how pleasure/pain motivate their behavior.

+- fetishism
+- simplistic behavior patterns of hedonists
+  - without artificially sophisticating their behavior or masking their intentions, hedonists become predictable and their behavior patterns

+- "fear is the mindkiller"

 ### &oplus; Desire and Fear